img31415/mel-bio/README.md

-# Build a Web App with Flutter with a rotating profile icon animation.
+# Build a Web App with Flutter

-A simple web app for listing all your social links in your bio on Instagram, Twitter, or other socials. <br/>
-- With an adition of rotating animation to the profile icon for more attractive look.

 ![mel-bio](https://user-images.githubusercontent.com/33744796/147980353-9a49a3ad-a57e-4e90-b69f-bd0f3a303270.gif)